PaulXiCao/PaulXiCao.github.io/_posts/2024-03-09-operating-systems-part4.md

 ## C++

 There are good abstractions available on-top of the low-level C socket library.
-Quite often one builds streams around the sockets that handle the connection via the RAII idiom together with well-specified `operator<<(), operator>>()`.
+Quite often one builds streams around the sockets that handle the connection via the RAII idiom together with well-specified `operator<<()`, `operator>>()`.

 For example libraries see this [list in an SO answer](https://stackoverflow.com/questions/118945/best-c-c-network-library).
 Also note that networking is a current prospect for standardization.

-## Hello world C example
+## C example: "Hello world"

-The following shows a basic case where a server waits on localhost, port 12345 for an incoming connection.
+The following shows the basic case where a server waits on localhost, port 12345 for an incoming connection.
 The client connects and receives a message from the server.

 Note this is by no means production ready, e.g. error codes are not fully accounted for.